San Marcos de Arica

-Club Deportivo San Marcos de Arica, also known as San Marcos, is a Chilean professional football club based in Arica, that is a current member of the Segunda División.
+Club Deportivo San Marcos de Arica, also known as San Marcos, is a Chilean professional football club based in Arica, that is a current member of the Primera B of Chile.

 The club was founded on February 14, 1978.
 Between 1978 and 2005, the club was called Deportes Arica.
 Their home games are played at the Estadio Carlos Dittborn, which has a capacity of 14,373 seats.